 - insufficient internet connectivity and insurmountable barriers prevented you from obtaining sufficient access;

 - extreme and uncontrollable circumstances that caused your CEHRT to become unavailable, including disaster, practice closure, severe financial distress (e.g., bankruptcy or debt restructuring), and vendor issues;

 - you have no control over whether CEHRT is available (you must be able to show that more than 50% of your patient encounters occurred in locations where you had no control over the availability of CEHRT);

-- you’re using a decertified EHR system that lost its certification in 2018 or 2019 (though you must be able to show a good faith effort to replace it with a CEHRT, and if you have qualified for this exception for multiple years you should check whether you have maxed out); and
+- you’re using a decertified EHR system that lost its certification in 2019 and 2020 (though you must be able to show a good faith effort to replace it with a CEHRT, and if you have qualified for this exception for multiple years you should check whether you have maxed out); and

 - you’re in a small practice and you can demonstrate that there are “overwhelming barriers” that prevent you from complying with the PI requirements.

 Note: If your practice lacks an EHR system, that is not enough, in and of itself, to excuse you from being scored on the PI performance category.